AlishaMechtley/TheMissingDataProblem/README.md

 Files like k2_Ne1000.0_tRatio0.1.txt contain a number

 - 100 is 3 bytes
-- -1 is 2 bytes and produces an err file (Stem crashed so it couldn’t get a count)
+- -1 is 2 bytes and produces an err file (Meaning Stem crashed so it couldn’t get a count)
 - 0 is 1 byte

 ### Error
 All the files in the error folder show up as 0 and look empty.
+No errors reported.

 ### Log
-Log files are all different, talk about how many times rerun before failed or successful
+Log files are all different.
+They report the number of times the analyses were rerun before failed or was successful.
-Question: Is there a way to reduce the size of the log files?
-Perhaps I'll tell stem not to output percentages.
+Note: Should look into to reducing the size of the log files.
+Perhaps I'll tell Stem not to output percentages.

 ### Output
 Output files contains the .out files which are either 265.2 or 0 MB.

 The matrices have the Ne values from left to right and the ratios from top to bottom (for example, the top left corner is the result of Ne=1000 and ratio=0.1).

-The random tree selector did not select trees randomly (they are all the same) and will need to be fixed.
-Check for logic bug or rounding error.
+The random tree selector did not select trees randomly (they are all the same).
+This will need to be fixed (check for logic bug or rounding error since there doesn't appear to be a problem with the random library).